fishsticks89/FRC-FSD-0.3.1/0.3.1.0/README.md

 ## Takeaways

 1. This is bad.
-The model only
+The model only experienced a few successes and it's memory is only 50 episodes
+   1. maybe increase the memory by 900%?
+Increase batch size more?
+2. Success might also be more sparse because of the new shape.
+Maybe the adversary is learning?
+3. Maybe the higher rewards fuqed with the model